August 11, 2022

 The idea of Biosphere 2 was to create a completely self-contained ecosystem as it may exist in outer space.

 They learned many things, but some were completely unexpected.
-My favorite example was the trees.
+My favorite example of an unexpected lesson is the trees.

 The trees needed wind and there was no wind in the biosphere.

-Trees need wind to develop “stress wood”.
+Trees need wind to develop deep rrots and “stress wood”.
 Stress wood is more dense and stronger than normal wood and is concentrated at the base of trees to stabilize them against wind and weather.
 The more severe the wind, the greater proportion of stress wood in the tree.

 The wind challenged the trees and made them stronger.